adityojulian01/receipify/README.md

 # Receipify

-Generate recipes from your recipes and ingredients at home.
+Generate recipes from your receipts and ingredients at home.
 Supported by [Spoonacular API](https://spoonacular.com/food-api/ "Spoonacular API").

 ## Features